HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-At its regular, annual meeting in November, the Board of Trustees shall appoint, from among its Members, persons to serve on any committee which is required by these By-Laws.
-Each appointed committee shall elect the Officers necessary to fulfill its duties, except that the Chairperson shall be a Trustee designated by the President.
+At its regular annual meeting in November, the Board of Trustees shall appoint, from among its Members, persons to serve on any committee which is required by these Bylaws.
+Each appointed committee shall elect the officers necessary to fulfill its duties, except that the Chairperson shall be a Trustee designated by the President.

 Section 2

 The Board of Trustees may at any time establish other committees to which may be delegated authority in the management of the Corporation.
 Members of such committees need not be Trustees, but there shall be at least one (1) Trustee among members of each committee.
-The designation of such Committees and the delegation thereto of authority, shall not operate to relieve the Board or any individual Trustee, of any responsibility imposed on it, pursuant to the By-Laws.
+The designation of such committees and the delegation thereto of authority shall not operate to relieve the Board, or any individual Trustee, of any responsibility imposed on it, pursuant to the Bylaws.

 Section 3